pedrorivera40/MJOLNIR/HH3_Demo_Script_draft_1.md

 6. Select a previously existing team, show team members, team statistics and team event history.
 7. Select a previously existing team from different sport, show difference in team statistics fields.

+## Event Module

+For the Event module we want to showcase the creation of an event, the event viewer page and the results page for an event that has statistics recorded.

+1. Go to events management page to see a list of created events.**[SOFTWARE REQUIREMENTS 2B]**

+2. Create an event from the event management page.**[SOFTWARE REQUIREMENTS 2A]**

+3. Edit the information of an existing event.**[SOFTWARE REQUIREMENTS 2C]**

+4. Delete an event.**[SOFTWARE REQUIREMENTS 2E]**

+5. Select an event with statistics to view and then click on the "see results button" to be redirected to the results page.**[SOFTWARE REQUIREMENTS 2D]**

 ## Results Management Module